clandestin/esp8266-firmware/COMMANDS.md

 ```

 ##gpio/int
-Allows you to subscribe to notifications (interrupts) on pin state change.
+Allows you to subscribe to notifications (interrupts) on a pin state change.

 *Parameters*:
 JSON with a set of key-value pairs.
-Where key is pin number and value is one of the following:
+Where a key is a pin number and a value is one of the following:
 * "disable" - disable notifications
 * "rising" - send notification on rising edge
 * "falling" - send notification on falling edge
 * "both"  - send notification on rising and falling edge
 * "timeout" - notification will be sent only after a certain period of time.
 Minimum is 50 ms. Maximum is 8388607 ms. If not specified, previous timeout will be used.
 Default is 250 ms.

-Mnemonic "all" can be used to set value for all pins.
+The mnemonic "all" can be used to set value for all pins.

-*Note: Timeout feature shall be used whenever is practicle to avoid flooding with notifications.*
+*Note: The timeout feature shall be used whenever it's suitable to avoid flooding with notifications.*

 *Example*:
 ```json